Barry Berkus: Early life

-Berkus was born on November 25, 1935 in Los Angeles, California.
+Berkus was born on November 25, 1935, in Los Angeles, California.
 He was educated at the John Muir High School in Pasadena.
 He went to college at the University of California, Santa Barbara and graduated from the School of Architecture at the University of Southern California.

 Career

 Berkus established an architectural firm in Santa Barbara in the 1970s.
 He eventually "employed more than 200 architects", with offices in San Francisco, New York, Chicago, Washington, Atlanta, Miami, Tokyo, and Kuala Lumpur.

 Berkus was primarily an "architect of mass market housing."
 His work included "resort and master-planned communities, urban infill, commercial and institutional projects, and custom homes."
-He founded two design firms, B3 Architects and Berkus Design Studio, both based in Santa Barbara, with office across the nation and world.
+He founded two design firms, B3 Architects and Berkus Design Studio, both based in Santa Barbara, with offices across the nation and world.

 Berkus got his start in 1956 as an intern for the late William F. Cody, a prominent Palm Springs architect.
 Under Cody’s tutelage, he assimilated the principles of Modernism.
 Later on, after starting his own practice, Berkus put his unique signature on virtually every type of new-home design.

 A pivotal project for Berkus was Park Imperial South in Palm Springs, Calif.
 During a celebration of the community’s 50th anniversary in February 2011, Berkus remarked, “[Park Imperial South] opened up a way of looking at living space that still informs my designs.
 It inspired a preference for light, flexible room definitions, and a fluid connection with the outdoors.”
+He also was the architect of record of Deep Well Ranch homes and condominiums in Palm Springs, California.

 Berkus was recognized numerous times over the years for his contributions to the home-building industry and residential design.
 He won hundreds of design and planning awards during his career.
 The editors of Professional Builder named him the most innovative architect in U.S. housing and one of the most influential people in home building in the past 75 years.